pure-data/externals-howto/externals-HOWTO.md

 Signal-outlets are also created like normal (message-)outlets, by setting the outlet-selector to “signal”.

 The newly created inlets/outlets are “user-allocated” data.
 Pd will keep track of all the resources it automatically creates (like the default inlet), and will eventually free these resources once they are no longer needed.
-However, if we request an “extra” ressource (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via `malloc` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
+However, if we request an “extra” resource (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via `malloc` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
 If we fail to do so, we will invariably create a dreaded <span>*memory leak*</span>.

 Therefore, we store the “handles” to the newly created inlets/outlets as returned by the `..._new` routines for later use.